 Operator: And what’s your wife’s name?

-He has to be asked his wife’s name.
+The operator has to ask him his wife’s name.

 Gerard Baden-Clay: Allison, with two Ls.

 Now focus on how he refers to his wife Allison after he gave her name to the operator.

 Operator: And same surname?

 Note the pauses.